-FAO specification 612/TC (June 2009)
+FAO Specification 612 / TC (December 2018)\

-This specification, which is PART ONE of this publication, is based on an evaluation of data submitted by the manufacturer whose name is listed in the evaluation report (612/2009).
-It should be applicable to relevant products of these manufacturers but it is not an endorsement of those products, nor a guarantee that they comply with the specifications.
-The specification may not be appropriate for the products of other manufacturers.
-The evaluation report (612/2009) as PART TWO forms an integral part of this publication.
+This specification, which is PART ONE of this publication, is based on an evaluation of data submitted by the manufacturers whose name are listed in the evaluation reports (612/2009 & 612/2018.1).
+It should be applicable to relevant technical materials of this manufacturer but it is not an endorsement of those products, nor a guarantee that they comply with the specification.
+The specification may not be appropriate for the technical materials of other manufacturers.
+The evaluation reports (612/2009 & 612/2018.1) as PART TWO form an integral part of this publication.